opentargets/evidence_datasource_parsers/README.md

-# PhenoDigm evidence generators
+# PhenoDigm evidence generator

-**NOTE:** This branch contains the working version of the MouseModels module.
+**NOTE:** This branch contains the working version of the `MouseModels` module.
 For all other parsers use master.

 ### Install
 Clone repository, create a virtual environment (requires python 3) and install dependencies.